We will open submissions again on March 1, 2023. Please check back then!

 More information about the series:

-The series is explicitly interested in not only ethnic and racial diversity, but also gender and sexual diversity, neurodiversity, physical diversity, religious diversity, cultural diversity, and diversity in all of its manifestations.
+The series is explicitly interested in the full array of human identities and experiences.
 The machete enables path-clearing; it hacks new trails and carves out new directions.
 The Machete series celebrates and shepherds unique new voices into publication, providing a platform for writers whose work intervenes in dangerous ways.

-Associate Editor Rachel Cochran has a PHD in creative writing and 19th-century studies from the University of Nebraska-Lincoln.
+Rachel Cochran teaches at Marian University in Indianapolis.
+Her debut novel, The Gulf, was released in 2023 by HarperCollins.
 Her short stories and essays have appeared in the Masters Review, New Ohio Review, Glassworks, and others, and have won the Masters Review New Voices Award (second place) and the New Ohio Review’s nonfiction contest.

 Editorial Advisory Board